hermanwongkm/gtAssessment/README.md

 Launches the test using mocha.
 First it performs a migration, seed the database with 50 random employees and lastly runs the test suite.
 Test files are available in `./server/test`

+Note: You can comment out as client and server code in docker-compose file to run the database if needed or use your own local mysql server and change the credentials in test in config file.
+I did not create another container for test.

 ```bash
 `sequelize db:seed:all`
 ```